richelbilderbeek/bevy_tdd_book/add_player.md

 and reads as 'in the startup phase, run the `add_player` function.

 In Bevy, a 'system' is -loosely phrased- 'something that works on the world'.
 This 'something' is typically a function.
-When creating a Bevy `App`, one puts in:

-- components: things to work on, typically structures
-- systems: things that work on the components, typically functions
-- plugins: a set of components and systems with a shared purpose.
-  More on these later

 Our `create_app` functions adds a system, called `add_player`, that is run at the startup phase of the application,